 Before we dive into the setup process, let’s quickly highlight the advantages of using Docker for Laravel development:

-• Isolation: Each Docker container encapsulates dependencies and configurations, preventing conflicts with other projects or system configurations.
+- Isolation: Every Docker container encapsulates dependencies and configurations, so it cannot conflict with other projects or system configurations.

-• Scalability: Docker simplifies scaling your Laravel application by allowing easy replication of containers for local development, testing, or production deployment.
+- Scalability: Docker makes it very easy to scale your Laravel application by easily replicating containers for local development, testing, or production deployment.

 Setting Up Laravel in Docker with Apache and MySQL: